Turkey Marsala

 Instructions

-• Heat the oil in a very large skillet over medium high heat.
-Dredge the cutlets in the flour mixture and when the oil is hot place them in the pan, making sure not to crowd them and cook for about 3 minutes, until the bottom is golden brown, then flip and cook for another 3 to 4 minutes, until the bottom is browned and the turkey is just cooked through.
+• Heat the oil in a very large skillet over medium-high heat.
+Dredge the cutlets in the flour mixture, and when the oil is hot, place them in the pan, making sure not to crowd them.
+Cook for about 3 minutes, until the bottom is golden brown, then flip and cook for another 3 to 4 minutes, until the bottom is browned and the turkey is just cooked through.
 Remove the turkey from the pan to a platter.

 • Return the skillet to medium heat and add the prosciutto.
 Stir until the prosciutto is crisp and browned, scraping up any little browned bits stuck to the bottom of the pan (you will get more of those browned bits loosened when you add the wine in the next step), about 4 minutes.
 Transfer the crisp prosciutto to a paper towel to drain.
 Pour off all but 1 tablespoon fat.